vladolaru/thinkwritecode.com/content/blog/the-state-of-the-wordpress-economy/index.md

 ## Winter is coming for WordPress plugins

 Premium plugins, in stark contrast to premium WordPress themes, had a good ride this past couple of years.
 They've managed to keep and even increase their projected value while experimenting with more sustainable business models: monthly or mostly yearly subscriptions.
-It is fair to say that plugins have managed to increase their prices across the board.
+Plugins managed to increase their prices across the board, without much pushback from customers.

 I am afraid the good days are coming to an end for premium WordPress plugins.
-First, promising, platform-like plugins get scooped up and merged into the offerings of hosting services and wordpress.com.
+First, promising, platform-like plugins get scooped up and merged into the offerings of hosting services and platforms like WordPress.com.
 Second, many successful, functional plugins are either bought or replaced by similar solutions on platforms (hosting services are the main actors here).
 Third, successful page-builder plugins will only get bigger, bundling more and more functionality.

-That leaves only highly targeted plugins with a fighting chance of staying independent — and these are overwhelmingly technical in nature, aimed at site administrators.
+That leaves only highly targeted plugins with a fighting chance of staying independent — and these are overwhelmingly technical, primarily aimed at site administrators.

 ## Dismantling WordPress themes

 Premium WordPress themes had their glory days until about three or four years back.
-I know since my team and I experienced it first hand.
-Sadly, neither I nor the larger community saw what was just around the corner.
+I know this since my team and I experienced it first hand.
+Sadly, neither the broader community nor I saw what was just around the corner.

 First, the market started a race-to-the-bottom pricing war, only benefitting platforms like Envato.
 Some of us stayed put and refused to engage.
-It made little difference since the customer's mind was hooked on ever-decreasing prices.
-Second, page-builders started to eat away the value-proposition of themes, cleverly tricked by the alure of integrating with them.
-Third, the new default block editor of WordPress (aka Gutenberg) is in the process of delivering the final blow to themes as we know them.
+It made little difference since **the customer's mind was hooked on ever-decreasing prices.** Second, **page-builders started to chip away the value-proposition of themes,** cleverly incentivizing them into ever-tighter integrations.
+Third, **the new default WordPress block editor** is in the process of delivering the final blow to themes as we know them.

 Themes seem to be targeted from all sides.
-There is a good reason for this onslaught: _design as a product is not aligned with the interests of large players in WordPress, and the web in general._ It is getting increasingly harder to sell design and nobody, besides themes, has any incentive to do that.
-The trend is to sell entire sites or solutions to specific problems.
-Design has become a selling vector for platforms and agencies, not a product in and of itself.
+There is a good reason for this onslaught: _design as a product is not aligned with the interests of large players in WordPress, and the web in general._ It is getting increasingly harder to sell design, and nobody, besides themes, has any incentive to do that.
+The trend is to sell entire sites or solutions to specific problems. **Design has become a selling vector for platforms and agencies, not a product in and of itself,** despite the constant struggles of serious theme shops.

-The premium WordPress themes market is getting thinned out: on the low end, you have a massive upside for platforms (like WordPress.com, GoDaddy, Elementor) that don’t really need themes as products, but just decoupled, standardized, preferably free designs; on the high end, you have all the tools to build complex systems (Gutenberg, WP-REST API, platform-like plugins: WooCommerce), systems that can bear the costs of custom design work.
+The premium WordPress themes market is getting thinned out: on the low end, you have massive upsides for platforms (like WordPress.com, GoDaddy, Elementor) that don't really need themes as products, just decoupled, standardized, preferably free designs; on the high end, you have all the tools to build complex systems (Gutenberg, WP-REST API, platform-like plugins like WooCommerce), systems that can easily bear the costs of custom design work.

-Once Gutenberg delivers full-site editing capabilities and the block directory is in full swing, you can be sure themes will be reduced to merely providing a general, style-guide CSS.
+Once Gutenberg delivers full-site editing capabilities, and the block directory is in full swing, you can be sure themes will be reduced to merely providing a general, style-guide CSS.
 Few people will be willing to pay for that.

 Unless **themes makers manage to take the initiative and do their own dismantling** before the ecosystem does it for them, times ahead are pretty grim.
-This process will take some serious _creativity, effort, and preferably collaboration_ between like-minded theme shops.
-I see **no other way to survive and thrive** in the new WordPress ecosystem.
+Without a doubt, this process will take some serious _creativity, effort, and preferably collaboration_ between like-minded theme shops.
+I see **no other way to at least survive and possibly thrive** in this new WordPress landscape.

+## Alternative futures

+I am not a fatalistic person, focused only on what is wrong with the world.
+I consider myself quite optimistic and fully aware that **the most likely future seems inevitable as long as nothing changes.** Things can change, and they should.

+Individual contributors, small and medium-sized companies, and well-intended customers are, in fact, _the overwhelming majority_ of this ecosystem.
+We should push for a much fairer representation structure by supporting initiatives like [the WordPress Governance Project](https://wpgovernance.com/). **Without regaining some control over decisions processes, this economy is at the mercy of few.**

+Each of us needs to **start paying more attention to our brands** through the way we communicate with our peers and our customers, through how consistent we are in our decisions on sensible topics, all the way to speaking up whenever we get the chance, with clarity and purpose.
+The WordPress ecosystem needs more diversity in strong brands that contribute to and influence its future.

+Each of us needs to **embrace our ability to walk away from WordPress.** It is liberating to know you can carve a destiny elsewhere if that is what you chose.
+It also gives added strength and importance to each of us, as we would no longer be sheep to be herded around.

+When it comes to alternate futures for WordPress plugins, I have little to offer today, besides the above.

+When considering other ways WordPress themes could contribute in the future, I have a few ideas.
+Themes authors [should engage](https://github.com/wordpress/gutenberg/issues) as much as they can with the current developments of the WordPress block editor, not so much through code, but clear arguments.

+At the same time, we could _finally_ embrace what we've known for so long: **customers want a complete site solution from us, not just a layer of styling.** Don't let the WordPress.org purists tell you otherwise.
+In accepting this, we may discover _great bargaining power__ both in terms of pricing and in the overall economy.

+If we **make the mental leap from theme authors to site solutions providers,** I believe lots and lots of opportunities will open up — they were always there, but "theme authors" can't _dream_ about them, it's not in their nature.
+Site solutions providers, on the other hand, could consider advanced, cloud-based wizards to set up a niche site, easier to understand abstractions like Colors or Fonts Palettes, adaptive, two-way design systems for agencies workers and customers, modularized offering with easy to understand pricing.
+I could go on and on.

+The crux of the matter is, despite all forces beyond our control, **the only real obstacle is our ability to think clearly and freely.** We are part of an open-source software project after all; clarity and freedom _should be central_ to the game.

 ---

-Good for you to have made it this far.
-I've given it my best to make this exploration of the WordPress economy useful to everyone involved.
-I've tried to refrain from placing blame on one actor or another since I aim at helping myself and you get a clearer picture about the reality of the WordPress world, however fair or unfair things may seem.
+Thank you for sticking with me this long.
+I've given it my best to make this exploration of the WordPress economy useful to everyone involved, without placing much blame on one actor or another.
+My goal is to understand the WordPress world for what it is while exploring what could be different.

-I believe we each need as much clarity as possible if we are to help progress WordPress, and the web at large, in a meaningful way.
+We need as much clarity in our minds and strength in our voices as possible if we are to help progress WordPress, and the web at large, in a meaningful way.